Diseases & Conditions

 Ultrasound.
 An ultrasound uses high-frequency sound waves to help create pictures of bone and tissue.
 Your doctor may recommend an ultrasound of your wrist to evaluate the median nerve for signs of compression.

 Magnetic resonance imaging (MRI) scans.
-These studies provide better images of the body's soft tissues.
+MRI scans provide better images of the body's soft tissues than X-rays.
 Your doctor may order an MRI to help determine other causes for your symptoms or to look for abnormal tissues that could be impacting the median nerve.
-An MRI can also help your doctor determine if there are problems with the nerve itself—such as scarring from an injury or tumor.
+An MRI can also help your doctor determine if there are problems with the nerve itself, such as a tumor or scarring from an injury.

 Although it is a gradual process, for most people carpal tunnel syndrome will worsen over time without some form of treatment.
 For this reason, it is important to be evaluated and diagnosed by your doctor early on.
 In the early stages, it may be possible to slow or stop the progression of the disease.